agsight

 A mobile app screen shows lighting data for Shelf B1 in an indoor farm, with hotspot markers on lettuce crops and a graph tracking chlorophyll concentration over time.

-Irrigation, automated.
+irrigation, automated.

 Agsight automates irrigation by using real-time soil moisture data to deliver precise, crop-specific amounts of water, personalized to growth stage and plant type.